New Unify email, SMS, and WhatsApp in a single platform Join the waitlist

-The Anatomy of a High-Converting Welcome Email Sequence
+The Anatomy of a High-Converting Welcome Email Sequence in 2026

 I often go back to this example from one of my mentors during the early stages of my career, when asked about the importance of timing in marketing.